 So, what are the benefits of getting a medical loan?

 Often, patients can be turned away if they cannot acquire funds for payment.
 However, if you require critical medical care, you likely need to have it done soon.
-Depending on where it is acquired, a personal loan can be disbursed to you in a matter of days.
+Depending on where it is acquired, an installment loan can be disbursed to you in a matter of days.

-Although you always hear that taking on new debt to settle old debt is… less than ideal, it can sometimes be better than allowing old debt to become more delinquent.
+Although you always hear that taking on new debt to settle old debt is less than ideal, it can sometimes be better than allowing old debt to become delinquent.

 Although medical providers take longer than some to send your debt off to collections, it can tank your credit score in one swift motion.